 - Vehicular access is allowed only on scheduled hunt days and days open for scouting.
 Days open for scouting: Sept.
-21, Nov.
-16 and Feb.
-2.
+20, Nov.22 and Jan.31.

-- Only one vehicle may be used per quota permit.
+- Only 1 vehicle may be used per quota permit.

 - Airboats, outboard motors larger than 40 horsepower, tracked vehicles, all-terrain vehicles, swamp buggies and unlicensed and unregisteredmotorcycles are prohibited.